Motorists warned of delays after major road closed due to 'police-led incident'

-A14 closure: Road in Suffolk near Orwell Bridge closed due to 'police-led incident'
+A14 closure: Road in Suffolk near Orwell Bridge reopened after 'police-led incident'

 and live on Freeview channel 276

-Motorists have been warned of delays after a major road was closed following a 'police-led incident' on Wednesday afternoon.
-National Highways said the A14 in Suffolk is closed to traffic in both directions between Junction 56 and Junction 57 in Orwell Bridge.
+A major road has been reopened following a 'police-led incident' on Wednesday afternoon that caused hours of delays.
+National Highways said the A14 in Suffolk was closed to traffic in both directions between Junction 56 and Junction 57 in Orwell Bridge.

 National Highways said on its website: "The A14 in Suffolk is closed in both directions between J56 and J57 (Orwell Bridge) due to a police led incident.
 Suffolk Police are in attendance managing this incident."

-Congestion is currently reported on Junction 54 eastbound in Ipswich West and Trimsley St Martin westbound, with severe delays in and around Ipswich.
+Congestion was reported on Junction 54 eastbound in Ipswich West and Trimsley St Martin westbound, with severe delays in and around Ipswich.

 Comment Guidelines